lmc-datascience/lmc-datascience/README.md

 With **7+ years of experience in Business Intelligence**, I have been working at **Petrobras S/A**, one of the largest global oil & gas companies, delivering **high-impact data solutions**.

-🚀 I specialize in **building dashboards, data models, and analytics pipelines that can be applied to any business area** — from **finance and procurement** to **supply chain, HR, contracts, sustainability, and beyond**.
+🚀 I specialize in **building dashboards, data models, and analytics pipelines that can be applied to any business area** — from **finance and procurement** to **supply chain procurements, HR, contracts, sustainability, and beyond**.

 ---